droberson/bloom/README.md

 `uint16_t` to increase counter capacity to 65535, however this doubles the memory and storage required to represent a filter. `uint32_t` would provide even larger counters, but at quadruple the size.

+## Cuckoo filters

+Cuckoo filters are a similar concept to bloom filters, but implemented with a different strategy.
+In some cases, they may be more space-efficient or performant than a bloom filter.
+Cuckoo filters also support deletion, whereas bloom filters do not.

 # Building